d4nshields/fle/README.md

 ### Behaviour

-Module behaviour embodies a strict requirement for modules to pass only valid data types or valid error types.
-Unsafe modules are discouraged, and teams focussing their development on a single module, should strategise their programming effort to stockpile the module boundaries with edge-case test cases aligned specifically to defend the module boundaries from invalid data originating from elsewhere.
+Module behavior enforces a stringent rule that modules must exclusively transmit valid data types or legitimate error types.
+It's inadvisable to use unsafe modules, and when teams are dedicated to developing a single module, it's prudent to fortify the module's boundaries with an arsenal of edge-case tests tailored to shield against invalid data intrusions from external sources.

 Each feature in the FLE Framework is designed as an independent module that can be switched ON or OFF.
 The state of the feature is managed through a feature flag.